 This operator allows you to search for a specific word or phrase in the anchor text of a web page.
 For example, if you want to find web pages that have "machine learning" in the anchor text, you can search "inanchor:machine learning".

-This operator allows you to search for multiple words or phrases in the anchor text of a web page.
-For example, if you want to find web pages that have both "machine" and "learning" in the anchor text, you can search "allinanchor:machine learning".
+This Google advanced search operator helps you search for multiple words or phrases in the anchor text of a web page.
+For example, if you want to find web pages that have both “machine” and “learning” in the anchor text, you can search “allinanchor:machine learning”.

 This operator allows you to search for blogs hosted on a specific domain.
 For example, if you want to find all the blogs hosted on "example.com", you can search "blogurl:example.com".